 Current Definitions - Proposed to be revised

 Affordable Housing Unit.
-A housing unit that is available at an Affordable Rent, or Affordable Ownership Cost.
+A housing unit that is available at an Affordable Rent or Affordable Ownership Cost.

 Affordable Rent.
-Monthly housing expenses, including rent and a reasonable allowance for utilities, which does not exceed one-twelfth of thirty percent of the maximum annual income for a household of the applicable income level for Mono County as published annually pursuant to Title 25 of the California Code of Regulations, Section 6932 (or its successor provision) by the California Department of Housing and Community Development, and adjusted for household size.
+Monthly housing expenses, including rent and a reasonable allowance for utilities, which does not exceed one-twelfth of 30 percent of the maximum annual income for a household of the applicable income level for Mono County as published annually pursuant to Title 25 of the California Code of Regulations, Section 6932 (or its successor provision) by the California Department of Housing and Community Development, and adjusted for household size.